mrigankvashist/SDE-prep/README.md

 2. Figure out the pattern and complete the recursive function pzz to achieve the above for any positive number n.

+# Day 17

+- ### Display Array In Reverse
+1. You are given a number n, representing the size of array a.
+2. You are given n numbers, representing elements of array a.
+3. You are required to print the elements of array from end to beginning each in a separate line.
+4. For the above purpose complete the body of displayArrReverse function.
+Don't change the signature.

+- ### Max Of An Array
+1. You are given a number n, representing the count of elements.
+2. You are given n numbers.
+3. You are required to find the maximum of input.
+4. For the purpose complete the body of maxOfArray function.
+Don't change the signature.

+- ### Tower Of Hanoi
+1. There are 3 towers.
+Tower 1 has n disks, where n is a positive number.
+Tower 2 and 3 are empty.
+2. The disks are increasingly placed in terms of size such that the smallest disk is on top and largest disk is at bottom.
+3. You are required to 3.1.
+Print the instructions to move the disks.
+3.2. from tower 1 to tower 2 using tower 3 3.3. following the rules 3.3.1 move 1 disk at a time.
+3.3.2 never place a smaller disk under a larger disk.
+3.3.3 you can only move a disk at the top

+- ### First Index
+1. You are given a number n, representing the count of elements.
+2. You are given n numbers.
+3. You are given a number x.
+4. You are required to find the first index at which x occurs in array a.
+5. If x exists in array, print the first index where it is found otherwise print -1.

+- ### Last Index
+1. You are given a number n, representing the count of elements.
+2. You are given n numbers.
+3. You are given a number x.
+4. You are required to find the last index at which x occurs in array a.
+5. If x exists in array, print the last index where it is found otherwise print -1.

+# Day 18
+- ### All Indices Of Array
+1. You are given a number n, representing the count of elements.
+2. You are given n numbers.
+3. You are given a number x.
+4. You are required to return the all indices at which x occurs in array a.
+5. Return an array of appropriate size which contains all indices at which x occurs in array
+6. If no such element exist print "NO OUTPUT" a.

+- ### Get Subsequence
+1. You are given a string str.
+2. Complete the body of getSS function - without changing signature - to calculate all subsequences of str.
+Use sample input and output to take idea about subsequences.
+Note -> The online judge can't force you to write the function recursively but that is what the spirit of question is.
+Write recursive and not iterative logic.
+The purpose of the question is to aid learning recursion and not test you.

+- ### ArrayList and substring basics

+- ### Is Subsequence
+Given two strings s and t, return true if s is a subsequence of t, or false otherwise.
+A subsequence of a string is a new string that is formed from the original string by deleting some (can be none) of the characters without disturbing the relative positions of the remaining characters. (i.e., "ace" is a subsequence of "abcde" while "aec" is not).

+- ### Unique Morse Code Words
+International Morse Code defines a standard encoding where each letter is mapped to a series of dots and dashes, as follows:
+'a' maps to ".-",
+'b' maps to "-...",
+'c' maps to "-.-.", and so on.
+For convenience, the full table for the 26 letters of the English alphabet is given below:

+[".-","-...","-.-.","-..",".","..-.","--.","....","..",".---","-.-",".-..","--","-.","---",".--.","--.-",".-.","...","-","..-","...-",".--","-..-","-.--","--.."]
+Given an array of strings words where each word can be written as a concatenation of the Morse code of each letter.

+For example, "cab" can be written as "-.-..--...", which is the concatenation of "-.-.", ".-", and "-...".
+We will call such a concatenation the transformation of a word.
+Return the number of different transformations among all words we have.